 - Questions about previous marriages.
 If you were ever married before, you may be asked questions about the prior marriage, especially if you sponsored a prior husband or wife for a green card.

 So far most of these questions can be considered “soft ball”.
-Also you have already provided a lot of the answers in the green card application papers you have submitted with the petition.
+Also you have already provided a lot of the answers in the green card application papers, forms, and any affidavit or affidavits that you have submitted with the petition.
 While you will have already provided copies of all the documents and exhibits in your application, you are required to bring the originals of these papers with you to the interview and they should be kept in the same order as they were in the packet that was sent to USCIS.

 However it is important to re-read, although not necessarily memorize, as much as possible all of the information that you have provided in the packet.
 If you are a person who has trouble remembering dates of events, you should make your best effort to memorize at least the years, and should tell the officer that you are not good at remembering exact dates.